ptsteadman/notebook/essays/gray-man-style.md

 In the post-election malaise, it's also become normal for people everywhere on the political spectrum to talk of impending collapse.
 The NYT and New Yorker have written many tongue-in-cheek profiles of survivalists, but profiles that still could serve as a gateway into the culture.
-I personally have noticed many of my peers profess an interest in purchasing or learning to use weapons, finding a bug out location, or stockpiling supplies.
+Anecdotally, many of my peers have confided an interest in purchasing or learning to use weapons, finding a bug out location, or stockpiling supplies.

-I think that these trends will eventually meet somewhere, blending with cyberpunk and anarcho-primitivism v2.
+I think that these trends will eventually meet somewhere, blending with cypherpunk and anarcho-primitivism.
 As everything blends into the mainstream, those in the know will begin to restrain and subvert themselves, becoming gray in the process.
+They will want to just barely hint at their hidden skills and intent, and be ready to move.

 Articles about the gray man style and the grey man concept usually make the assumption that the reader is innately capable of being a gray man.
 The two